symbolicdata/symbolicdata.github.io/Publications.markdown

 Published in [Workshop and Work in Progress Papers at CICM 2014](http://ceur-ws.org/Vol-1186/#paper-21) in CEUR-WS.org vol. 1186 (2014)

-Accepted for presentation at the "Work in Progress" section of [CICM-14](http://www.cicm-conference.org/2014)
+Presented at the "Work in Progress" section of [CICM-14](http://www.cicm-conference.org/2014).

 -   H.-G. Gräbe: Workshop on SymbolicData Design.
 Leipzig, 27.–28.
 August 2013. ([pdf](http://symbolicdata.uni-leipzig.de/Papers/car-53.pdf))